Do you want to do link building but don’t know where to start?

 - Visual Content.
 They can be images, infographics, diagrams, or any other media created with graphic software.
 Must be packed with data or interesting facts.

 - Lists Posts.
 People like this type of article.
-They are digestible, quick to read, with practical information to use.
+They are digestible, quick to read, and with practical information to use.

 - Original Research.
 You can create this type of content with data or surveys that reveal something new in your industry.